 Globally, anemia affects more people than any other health problem.
 Anemia has important implications for general productivity and development, reducing the work capacity of individuals by up to 20 percent.
 In more serious cases, anemia can lead to exacerbation of disease and illness.
 The World Health Organization estimate that 20 percent of maternal deaths are attributed to anemia alone.1

-In the chart below we see the prevalence of anemia in women of reproductive age (here defined as women between the ages of 15-49).
+In the chart we see the prevalence of anemia in women of reproductive age (here defined as women between the ages of 15-49).

-In the chart below we see the prevalence of anemia in children under the age of five.
+In the chart we see the prevalence of anemia in children under the age of five.

 In the map we see the prevalence of vitamin-A deficiency in pregnant women over the period from 1995 to 2005.
 Data collection on micronutrient deficiencies are often sporadic and less consistent than indicators of energy-protein malnutrition; time-series data for most countries is therefore unavailable.
 Note that countries with a gross domestic product (GDP) per capita greater than US$15,000 in 2005 are considered to be free from vitamin-A deficiency as a public health problem and are therefore excluded.